youngDevelopman/Task1_Marketplace/README.md

 **Features and Requirements Compliance**

-Data Structure: The application contains sSer and Product entities.
+Data Structure: The application contains User and Product entities.

 CRUD Functionality: Users can be registered and logged in.
 Products can be added and viewed.